tuliogoncalves/scriptpage/README.md

             ;o
             &select=users.*,contacts.phone,orders.price

-[^1]:A framework is an abstraction that links common code across multiple software projects to provide generic functionality.
+[^1]: A framework is an abstraction that links common code across multiple software projects to provide generic functionality.
 A framework can achieve specific functionality, by configuration, during application programming.
 Unlike libraries, it is the framework that dictates the flow of control of the application, called Inversion of Control..[wikipedia](https://pt.wikipedia.org/wiki/Framework)